lokesh/lokesh-dhakar/src/places.md

 // CONFIG
 // ------

-// If location doesn't meet min venues, it won't be displayed in location filter const MIN_COUNT_FOR_LOCATION = 10;
+// If options don't meet min count, they will not be added to filter controls const MIN_COUNT_FOR_LOCATION = 3;
 const MIN_COUNT_FOR_CATEGORY = 0;

 const CATEGORY_ANY = 'Any category';